aronchick/awesome-openclaw-skills/CONTRIBUTING.md

 ### Requirements

-- Skill must be published to the [OpenClaw official skills repo](https://github.com/openclaw/skills/tree/main/skills)
+- **Skill must already be published to the [OpenClaw official skills repo](https://github.com/openclaw/skills/tree/main/skills).** We do not accept skills hosted elsewhere — no personal repos, no gists, no external links.
+If it's not in the OpenClaw skills repo, it doesn't belong here.
 - Has documentation (SKILL.md)
 - Description must be concise — 10 words or fewer
 - Skill must have real community usage.
 We focus on community-adopted, proven skills published by development teams and proven in real-world usage.
 Brand new skills are not accepted — give your skill time to mature and gain users before submitting